IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 <a name="rfc7807"></a>__RFC 7807__.
 IETF.
 M. Nottingham, E. Wilde.
 "Problem Details for HTTP APIs."
 March 2017.
 URL: https://tools.ietf.org/html/rfc7807

-<a name="wordnet"></a>__WordNet__.
-Princeton University.
-WordNet&reg;.
-A lexical database for English.
-2010.
-URL: https://wordnet.princeton.edu/

 ## <a name="aboutThisDoc"></a>About this Document

-IMS Global Learning Consortium, Inc. ("IMS Global") is publishing the information contained in this document ("Specification") for purposes of scientific, experimental, and scholarly collaboration only.
+IMS Global Learning Consortium, Inc. ("IMS Global") is publishing the information contained in this document ("Guide") for purposes of scientific, experimental, and scholarly collaboration only.

-IMS Global makes no warranty or representation regarding the accuracy or completeness of the Specification.
+IMS Global makes no warranty or representation regarding the accuracy or completeness of the Guide.

 This material is provided on an "As Is" and "As Available" basis.

-The Specification is at all times subject to change and revision without notice.
+The Guide is at all times subject to change and revision without notice.

-It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.
+It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Guide as it relates to you.

 IMS Global would appreciate receiving your comments and suggestions.